-Summary: Non-signatory Egypt says it supports efforts to protect civilians from cluster munitions, but sees military utility in the weapons and objects to key provisions of the convention as well as the process that created it.
-Egypt abstained from voting on a key UN resolution on the convention in December 2016.
-It has participated in several meetings of the convention, most recently in 2013.
+Summary: Non-signatory Egypt has not taken any steps to accede to the convention because it sees military utility in cluster munitions and objects to certain provisions of the convention as well as the process that created it.
+Egypt abstained from voting on a key United Nations (UN) resolution on the convention in December 2017.
+It has participated in several meetings of the convention, but not since 2013.

 The Arab Republic of Egypt has not acceded to the Convention on Cluster Munitions.

-Egypt has expressed its support for efforts to protect civilians from cluster munitions, but sees military utility in the weapons and has long-held objections to key provisions of the convention and the fast-track process that created it.
+Egypt has not taken any steps to accede, because it sees military utility in cluster munitionsand has long-held objections to certain provisions of the convention and the fast-track process that created it.

-Egypt participated in the Oslo Process that created the convention and engaged in the negotiations in Dublin in May 2008 as an observer, but did not attend the Oslo Signing Conference in December 2008.
-Despite participating in the process, Egypt expressed concern in October 2008 over both the “substantive content” of the convention and “the process which led to its conclusion outside the framework of the United Nations.”
+Egypt participated in the Oslo Process that created the convention, including the negotiations in Dublin in May 2008 as an observer, but it did not attend the Oslo Signing Conference in December 2008.
+Egypt expressed concern in October 2008 over both the “substantive content” of the convention and “the process which led to its conclusion outside the framework of the United Nations.”

 Egypt is not party to the Mine Ban Treaty.
 Egypt signed the Convention on Conventional Weapons in 1981, but never ratified it.